Meet our Trustees

 Dr Chris Redfern

 Chris is a trustee and past Chair of NHSN.
-He leads the NHSN Bird Ringing Group and is a member of the Gosforth Nature Reserve Management Committee.
+He leads the NHSN Bird Ringing Group and is a member of the Gosforth Nature Reserve Advisory Group.
 Chris is also lead editor of NHSN’s Northumbrian Naturalist and a former editor of the British Trust for Ornithology’s (BTO) journal Ringing & Migration.
 Chris’ interests include ornithology, bird-ringing and ornithological data analysis, and represents NHSN on the Coquet Island Advisory Committee.
 He also is an academic in molecular and cellular biology at Newcastle University.

 Cain brings experience and expertise from a variety of roles including media production, business management, eco-tourism and academia.
 He is Media Director and Expedition Leader of Wild Intrigue, an eco-tourism social enterprise with an aim to inspire, educate and rewild everyone.
 He lectures at University of Cumbria as part of the BA (Hons) Wildlife Media team, developing and delivering media- and wildlife-based modules.
 Cain is a naturalist and is passionate about sharing the wonders of the natural world through events, media and teaching.

-Working throughout the North East and more specifically in the Tyne catchment, Rob coordinates partnerships to come together to develop and deliver environmental projects for the benefit of people and wildlife.
+Working for the Environment Agency throughout the North East and more specifically in the Tyne catchment, Rob coordinates partnerships to come together to develop and deliver environmental projects for the benefit of people and wildlife.
 He works with many partners, including NHSN, to develop and find funding for projects.
 He is a member of the Durham Wildlife Trust and sits on their Conservation Committee.
 Rob also sits on the Newcastle Blue-Green Cities Learning and Action Alliance and acts as a task force member of the University of Durham NATURVAION project.

 Dr Rinke Vinkenoog